holochain-open-dev/ranking-index/README.md

 Here, the `name` identifies the index, so only entries ranked by this index will be returned with `get_entry_ranking_chunk`.

-2. Add a LinkType to your zome that will be used as all segments of the index Path
+2. Add a LinkType to your zome to use for the ranking index Path

 ```rust
 #[hdk_link_types]